Gun violence in the United States: Victims

 The U.S. accounts for 97% of gun-related late-teen deaths among similar countries, despite making up only 46% of this group's overall population.

 Firearms are the leading cause of death for ages 16–19 in United States since 2020; with the US accounting for 97% of gun-related deaths of late-teens among similarly large and wealthy countries.
 According to the U.S. Bureau of Justice Statistics, from 1980 to 2008, 84% of white homicide victims were killed by white offenders and 93% of black homicide victims were killed by black offenders.

 African-Americans, who were only 13% of the U.S. population in 2010, were 55% of the victims of gun homicide.
 In 2017 African-American males aged 15 to 34 years were the most frequent victims of firearm homicide in the United States with 81 deaths per 100,000 population.
 Non-Hispanic whites were 65% of the U.S. population in 2010, but only 25% of the victims.
 Hispanics were 16% of the population in 2010 and 17% of victims.

 According to a 2021 CDC study, the male gun homicide rate was over five times the female gun homicide rate.
 The highest gun homicide rate was among those age 25–44.
 Non-Hispanic blacks had the highest gun homicide rate in every age group, with a rate 13 times higher than whites in the 25-44 age group.
-According to ABC News, so far, more than 11,500 Americans killed by firearms in 2023.